- What is a Business Name?

 Well, according to Brian Dean in his Advanced SEO tutorial video he said:

-“Having keywords in your domain name is not major ranking factor”.
+“Having keywords in your domain name is not a major ranking factor”.

 For example, if two persons are in the same niche, let’s say Sports